Chi-Iroh/HubSpot-API/README.md

 That's why I didn't create any branch like I usually do, but I created a dev one to solve one of my friend's issues, then merged it into master when closed.

 ## Documentation
 Generated with TypeDoc : `npx typedoc --entryPointStrategy expand ./src`
+A possible improvement would be to execute that command after each push, using Github Actions.

 ## Setup
 Install <ins>nodejs</ins> and <ins>ts-node</ins> with your package manager (pacman, apt, dnf etc..).